unicorn2409/Career_Launcher/README.md

-# Career_Launcher
+# Machine_Learning_Project
-I had done the machine learning internship on this platform.
+This is a internship project by Career Launcher.